ROCm/rocAL/docs/index.rst

 rocAL documentation
 ********************************************************************

+Deep learning applications require loading and pre-processing data efficiently to achieve high processing throughput.
+This requires creating efficient processing pipelines fully utilizing the underlying hardware capabilities.
+Some examples are load and decode data, and perform a variety of augmentations such as color-format conversions.
+Deep learning frameworks require supporting multiple data formats and augmentations to adapt to a variety of data-sets and models.

-The ROCm Augmentation Library (rocAL) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user. rocAL currently provides C API. rocAL is implemented in the `HIP programming language <https://rocm.docs.amd.com/projects/HIP/>`_ and optimized for AMD's latest discrete GPUs.
+The ROCm Augmentation Library (rocAL) is designed to efficiently decode and process image and video pipelines from a variety of storage formats.
+These pipelines are programmable by the user using both C++ and Python APIs. rocAL is implemented in the `HIP programming language <https://rocm.docs.amd.com/projects/HIP/>`_ and optimized for AMD's latest discrete GPUs.

 The code is open and hosted at: https://github.com/ROCm/rocAL